jotask/Rosjam/README.md

 ```

 To run the android version download the APK official release and installed on any android device.
+The .apk file can be used to install on devices directly such as via an email attachment or download.
+This requires the devices to have the 'Allow Unknown Sources' option enabled in settings.
+Some carriers unfortunately disable this setting.

 ## Getting Started